logto-io/logto/packages/connector-google/README.md

 # Google

-The Google connector provides a succinct way for your application to use Google’s OAuth 2.0 authentication system for users to login.
+The Google connector provides a succinct way for your application to use Google’s OAuth 2.0 authentication system.

 ## Prerequisite